Before we learn Benchmark Testing, let’s understand-

 - Define benchmark test process

-- Identify root cause of error to improve quality
+- Identify the root cause of the error to improve quality

-- Share outcomes with concerned person and get approval
+- Share outcomes with the concerned person and get approval

 - Establish functional goals